Our customers are the experts.

 Each group provides a unique set of services depending upon their own neighbourhood’s needs.
 We are grateful for all the volunteer time that these groups give to our neighbourhoods.

-Valley Street Community Centre provides a range of services and support that are making a real difference to the lives of people in South West Burnley.
+Valley Street Community Centre provides a range services and support aiming to make a real difference to people lives in South West Burnley.